ky1ejs/osx-box-bootstrap/README.md

 3. Packaging
   * how to save the create VM in a `vagrant` ready box format, which can then be simply used with `vagrant`

+## Request a tool to be pre-installed

+**If you'd like to add a tool** to be pre-installed you can create a Pull Request, adding your changes to the `playbook.yml` ([Ansible](http://docs.ansible.com) playbook) of this repository.
+*Please also add* a related test/report to the `system_report.sh` file, which is used to test & list the pre-installed tools.

+When a new version of this stack is available on [bitrise.io](https://www.bitrise.io) we'll run `system_report.sh` and post the result into the [bitrise.io GitHub repository](https://github.com/bitrise-io/bitrise.io), under the `system_reports` folder.

 ## Create VM & OS X installation